Subaru Forester Roof Rack Weight Limit (Tent-Safe)

 Can putting a heavy rooftop tent on my Subaru Forester permanently damage the roof or the car's frame?

 Absolutely, if you consistently exceed the weight limits or use a rack that isn't designed for the load.
-My buddy's older Forester developed a slight sag in the roofline after he ignored the dynamic weight limit for a year with a heavy tent and gear.
+An older Forester can develop a slight sag in the roofline when the dynamic weight limit is ignored for a year with a heavy tent and gear.
 Source Name The forces are transferred through the roof rails and into the car's structure.
 Ignoring the specs is like trying to carry a piano up a flight of stairs by yourself; eventually, something's going to break.

 I heard that the 700-pound 'parked' capacity means I can put almost anything on my roof when the car is stopped.
 Is that true?